-Join us on the last Friday of each month as one of the Museum's curators, conservators or other expert staff share their deep understanding of an object or exhibition.
+Join us on the last Friday of each month as one of our Museum curators, conservators or other expert staff share their deep understanding of an object or exhibition.
 Object Club is free and exclusive to Museum Friends.
 We're meeting on Zoom during coronavirus.

-We are publishing Object Club videos online while the Museum is temporarily closed.
-Our current offering is Dr Anna Edmundson of the Australian National University on the Official Papuan collection.
+Our June 2020 Object Club featured Dr Anna Edmundson of the Australian National University on the Official Papuan collection.
 Anna was previously a curator at the Museum.

 Anna Edmundson: Welcome to the Friends’ object club.
 I’m Anna Edmundson from the Australian National University and I’m going to be talking a little bit today about objects that have been selected from the National Museum’s Papuan Official Collection.
 These objects were selected as part of an exhibition called Uncovering Pacific Pasts: Histories of Archaeology in Oceania and this is a really unique exhibition in that it involves over 30 collecting institutions around the world; all gathering together to create what is in essence a mega exhibition.

 At the National Museum, they’ve been working with the Australian National University to create a display that features a number of objects that come from Papua New Guinea in what was once the Australian territory of Papua.

 Now, the Australian territory of Papua is, as some of you may know, started in 1906 when the Australian government took over the colony of British New Guinea and their first Lieutenant-Governor was a man called JHP Murray who was a very interesting character, in that he had very forward vision, ideas about how to preserve both intangible and tangible Papuan heritage.